fullstorydev/fullstory-data-layer-observer/README.md

 ## Data Layer Rules

 To observe a data layer, DLO uses rules to define what to observe and how to handle data.
+A variety of sample rules that are compatible with existing data layers can be found in the [examples/rules](./examples/rules) folder.

 A rule is composed of three primary pieces of information:

 - `source` targets an object in the data layer using a selector.
 The selector can also be used to choose which data in an object is recorded.
 - `destination` declares a function, which acts as a destination for data.
 The function is an API that already exists on the page - like `FS.event`.